tqvarnst/jdg-labs.old/projects/lab-guides/lab3-guide.md

 # JDG + EAP Lab 3 Guide
-This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous read the overview and try to accomplish goals without the help of the step-by-step
+This explains the steps for lab 3, either follow them step-by-step or if you feel adventurous to accomplish the objectives without the help of the step-by-step section.

 ## Background
 In Lab 2 we implemented querying by providing search mapping as to how to index